lpego/mzb-suite/docs/source/index.rst

 If you want to install locally (recommended for day to day use), follow the instruction using :ref:`files/installing:Docker container` (recommended for novice users) or :ref:`files/installing:Install libraries locally` (advanced users).

+To see how you can run the project scrips head over to :doc:`files/how_to_use`.

 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The MZB project